simonknittel/static-site-generator/CONTRIBUTE.md

 JavaScript
 ===
 The JavaScript is written in [ES6/ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/index.html) which is getting compiled to browser understandable [ES5](http://www.ecma-international.org/ecma-262/5.1/).
 The compiling is done with a [Gulp](http://gulpjs.com/) task.
 This task can also watch for changes so that the JavaScript is getting recompiled when changed.
 The JavaScript will also getting concatenated.
 You will get a `scripts.js` which should contain all JavaScript which will be used on every page.
-This file will get included on every page (look at [foot.hbs](./source/_partials/foot.hbs#L7)).
+This file will get included on every page (look at [foot.hbs](./source/_partials/base.jade#L63)).
 You can also create seperate JavaScripts files like the [scripts--index.js](./source/assets/scripts/scripts--index.js) which contains JavScript only used on this page.
-You can individually include them on the corresponding pages (look at [index.hbs](./source/index.hbs#L9) and [foot.hbs](./source/_partials/foot.hbs#L8)).
+You can individually include them on the corresponding pages (look at [base.jade](./source/_partials/base.jade#L62)).

 Directory structure
 ---